 For a long time, incoming clients into applications were identified using IP addresses, which resulted in the following issues regarding accuracy:

 - When clients are behind a NAT-ed network, blocking an IP address can block other valid users completely.

 - The same client can jump IP addresses or use proxies to hide their actual location.

-To pierce this veil and accurately identify clients, the Barracuda WAF uses various client fingerprinting techniques to identify a specific client down to the browser.
-This means that, when a client is identified with these techniques, it is down to a browser level and any blocks will affect only the specific client.
+To more accurately identify clients, the Barracuda WAF uses various client fingerprinting techniques to identify a specific client down to the browser.
+This means that, when a client is identified with these techniques, it is at the browser level, and any blocks will affect only the specific client.

 The Barracuda WAF uses a combination of Active and Passive Fingerprinting techniques along with a cloud-based advanced analysis layer (available with the Advanced Bot Protection subscription) to identify clients uniquely.

 The following are some of the techniques used by the Barracuda WAF to identify clients using fingerprinting: